How many times do catch yourself saying, “just a minute” each day?

-It’s just a habit for me when they ask for a snack, for me to help them with their socks, for me to get the glue stick they can’t reach in the back of the drawer, for me to open the garage door, for me to refill their water bottle, etc. etc.
+It’s a habit for me when the kids ask for a snack, to help them with piano lessons, to get the glue stick they can’t reach in the back of the drawer, to open the garage door, to check their homework, etc.

-If you have “just a minute” (or ten minutes) of time in between appointments, while you wait for water to boil, or when your kids are playing with the neighbors, see if you can quickly tackle one or more of the tasks below.
+If you have “just a minute” (or ten minutes) in between appointments, while you wait for the water to boil, or while your kids are playing with the neighbors, see if you can quickly tackle one or more of the itesm below.

-I realize each task individually will not drastically improve the state of your home or instantly simplify your life… BUT OVER TIME, you will not only declutter, better organize, simplify, and clean your home, you’ll also develop the habits of utilizing your time efficiently and always looking to better your spaces (2 invaluable habits in my opinion).
+NOTE: I realize each task individually will not drastically improve the state of your home or instantly simplify your life, but OVER TIME, you will not only declutter, better organize, simplify, and clean your home, you’ll also develop the invaluable habits of utilizing your time efficiently and always looking to better your spaces.

-No, you won’t completely eliminate all paper clutter from your home in just 10 minutes, but you might be surprised how much “damage” you can do to some of those piles!
+You won’t completely eliminate all paper clutter from your home in just 10 minutes, but you might be surprised how much damage you can do to some of those piles!